Line-Kat/backend-exam/README.md

 Use @MockBean to mock out parts of the code when testing Use MockMvc for end-to-end-testing

+RuntimeException
+A subclass of RuntimeException (ResourceNotFoundException) was created to return a message when/or if IDs are not found.

 SOURCES
 Source for pagination: https://www.javaguides.net/2022/02/spring-data-jpa-pagination-and-sorting.html